yuan-yen/Gramat/README.txt

 GraMat relies on the MAGMA GPU library, and you can easily find the instructions from : http://icl.cs.utk.edu/magma/

-I will further publish a detailed document for the detailed instructions.
+I will further publish a document for the detailed instructions.
 However, up to now, you can refernce the "main_example.cpp" to get a hands on.